 Well the best place to start is probably with out apartment.
 We live in a town called Makuhari, in a relatively new part called Baytown.
 It is made up of apartment blocks called ‘Patios’ placed in a grid like fashion.
 Our block is 13 and like most Patios it is rectangular shape with a communal centre.
 The higher the number, the newer the building.
 Here’s ours:

 My work has given us a spacious three bedroom apartment which is much larger than we anticipated.
 Japanese flats are notoriously small and compact so we were pleasantly surprised by the size.
 It was barely furnished when we arrived but slowly over the past year and a half we have started to make it our own without accumulating anything more than what we need.
 Eventually when we leave we will have to get rid of the stuff we have bought, which is much harder than you think.
-There is no local tip, and second-hand stores are a relatively new thing in Japan as a chain store called Book Off or the rare independent store.
+There is no local tip, and second-hand stores are a relatively new thing in Japan like the chain store called Book Off or a rare independent store in Tokyo.
 You have to pay to remove anything larger than the bin or pay to have it shipped home and so we only buy things that we need, or things we really REALLY want.

 Not only were we surprised by the size, we were even more surprised by the gadgets.
 As you can imagine, the toilet has all the buttons (and washing options!) you would expect from a Japanese lavatory, including a heated toilet seat!
 Our hot water is controlled by an electronic panel that talks to you when you alter the temperature and controls the bath water – guaranteeing the right temperature and volume every time.
 The bath and shower are both in a ‘shower room’ which can be partitioned off and is completely waterproof.
 What I love about this room, is that it has a roof heater so in the winter, you can heat the shower area up before you get in and its a great place to dry your clothes!
 None of which we had at home.